 Sidewalk accidents can result in minor to severe injuries, even death.
 Some of those injuries include:

-• Head or traumatic brain injury Falls can lead to traumatic brain injuries (TBI).
-(12) “Nationally, nearly 17,500 fall-related TBI deaths occurred” during one year reports the Centers for Disease Control and Prevention (CDC).
-(13)
+- Head or traumatic brain injury — Falls can lead to traumatic brain injuries (TBI).
+(15) There were almost 69,000 TBI-related deaths in the U.S. in 2023.
+That’s about 190 TBI-related deaths every day, reports the Centers for Disease Control and Prevention (CDC).
+(16)

-• Wrist and elbow injuries Bruising, cellulitis (a bacterial infection), wrist fracture, radial-head fracture, and shoulder dislocation can all result from falling on an outstretched hand says Temple Health.
+- Wrist and elbow injuries — Bruising, cellulitis (a bacterial infection), ligament injury, fractures, and shoulder or elbow dislocation can all result from falling on an outstretched hand.
 Recovery can take weeks to months.
-(17)
+(22) (23)

-• Pulled muscles Pulled muscles are strained muscles.
-This injury affects the muscle tissue or the band of tissue attaching the muscle to the bone.
-The lower back, back of the thighs, legs and ankles, hands and elbows are places most likely to experience a strain.
-(19)
+- Pulled muscles — Pulled muscles are strained muscles.
+This injury affects the muscle tissue or the band of tissue attaching the muscle to the bone called the tendon.
+“You can pull any muscle.
+But you’re most likely to pull muscles in your lower back, neck, hips, or legs,” says one medical center.
+(25)

-• Cuts and bruises Cuts are wounds to the skin inflicted by force, such as by falling.
-When long or deep, cuts may require medical attention.
-(20)
+- Cuts and bruises — Cuts are wounds to the skin inflicted by force, such as by falling.
+Size, depth, location, and cause of the cuts determine if medical attention is required.
+(26)

 Who Is Liable for a Sidewalk Accident?

 In NYC, the property owners are responsible for maintaining safe sidewalks.
-Two sections of the New York City Administrative Code (Sections19-152 and 7-210) apply to property owners regarding sidewalks adjoining their property.
-(22)
+Two sections of the New York City Administrative Code (Sections 19-152 and 7-210) apply to property owners regarding sidewalks adjoining their property.
+(28)

 Determining who owns the sidewalk is key to your case.
 These are some possible property owners.